New charges announced against suspended sheriff

 CHESTER, S.C.
-(AP) - A suspended South Carolina sheriff faces new federal charges accusing him of misusing agency funds.
+(AP) - A suspended South Carolina sheriff was indicted Thursday on new federal charges accusing him of misusing agency funds.

-The Post and Courier reports that a federal grand jury on Thursday handed down the charges against suspended Chester County Sheriff Alex “Big A” Underwood.
+The Herald reports that a federal grand jury returned additional charges against suspended Chester County Sheriff Alex “Big A” Underwood.
+The indictment was made public Thursday.

-The indictment accuses Underwood and two deputies of conspiring to dodge taxes, have on-duty officers perform repair work on Underwood’s property and take family members on trips using agency funds.
+Underwood is accused of misusing Chester County money for travel for himself and family in trips to Nevada and New Orleans.
+He is also accused of directing security detail payments for off-duty deputies through accounts to avoid paying employment taxes.

-The new charges were handed down against former Lt.
-Johnny Ricardo Neal and ex-Chief Deputy Robert Andrew Sprouse.
+The new indictments also allege that Underwood, former chief deputy Robert Sprouse, and former sheriff’s office Lt.
+Johnny Neal engaged in a conspiracy to use their positions to intimidate others, as well as take family members on trips charged to the sheriff’s office and use deputies for labor.

 Sign up for Daily Newsletters